ZachCortez/django-todo-list/README.md

 # django-todo-list
-Python/Django based To Do list web app.
+Python/Django based 'To Do list' web app.

+- Boots on Ground Prototype -